mazonowicz/mazonowicz.github.io/_posts/2012-07-10-An-Austrian-Rain-Bike.md

 ![image](https://farm9.staticflickr.com/8425/7499826534_fb486b2fc0.jpg)

 As a general purpose bike it has some shortcomings - the chain has a tendency to fall off if I change too quickly in to a higher gear, and the actual levers are placed, not very conveniently, at arms-length.
-And then there's all that.. ahem.. rust.
+And then there's all that.. ahem... rust.

 ![image](https://farm9.staticflickr.com/8007/7499816506_9cc674a87d.jpg)